Sarah Tetzlaff

-Sarah Tetzlaff (born 2000) is a competition climber from New Zealand, specialising in speed climbing, and a member of the 2024 New Zealand Olympic Team.
+Sarah Tetzlaff (born 2000) is a competition climber from New Zealand, specialising in competition speed climbing, and a member of the 2024 New Zealand Olympic Team.
 She won her place at the Olympics by winning the Oceania qualifier, held in November 2023 in Melbourne, Australia.

 Early life

 Tetzlaff was born in 2000 in Lower Hutt.
 She gave up gymnastics as an 11-year-old, in part because of the drive to push on through injuries.
 She tried circus performance but eventually settled on climbing, a shared interest with her younger brother.
 By age 13 she was competing in speed, but her fear of heights sometimes left her frozen at the top of the wall for many minutes.
 While finishing at Wellington Girls' College, at age 17, she went to Germany for an exchange month.

 For years Tetzlaff had to train in other countries, as the nearest speed wall to New Zealand was thousands of km away in New Caledonia.
 In 2018 she moved from Wellington to Tauranga, where she uses a speed wall in Blake Park at Mount Maunganui.